gussiepoole/Pokemon-Project-3/README.md

 ## <a id="project-header"></a>Project Outline

-This project is the building of an interactive page about Pokemon.
-It uses a Python Flask-powered API and a SQLite database.
-We pulled elements from an API
+This project is an interactive page about Pokemon.
+We pulled elements from an API  and built a SQLite database to house the data.
+We then used javascript to generate a wide variety of insulisations.
 Our interactive page houses a search bar, drop down menu, interactive maps and visualisations that change with the users interaction.
-  * An interactive map using
-  * A SQLlite databse

  ## :wrench: <a id="reports-header"></a>Tools used :wrench:
   * Jupyter Notebook
-  * Javascript (d3, leaflet,
+  * Javascript (d3, leaflet)
-  * SQLlite
+  * SQLite
   * API
   * HTML/CSS